From the shore of Avoca’s lake to The Entrance’s lagoon, every weekend, somewhere on the Coast, a local market springs to life.

 Further north there’s the Organic Food Market held alongside The Entrance’s lagoon in Memorial Park from 9am to 2pm every Saturday.

-Foodies rejoiced when Greedy Guts Markets launched at Terrigal two years ago, bringing the exotic flavours of the world to the Beery under the Crowne Plaza on a Friday night (usually the second or third Friday of the month).
+Foodies rejoiced when Greedy Guts Markets launched at Terrigal three years ago, bringing the exotic flavours of the world to the Beery under the Crowne Plaza on a Friday night (usually the second or third Friday of the month).
 An extravaganza of savoury and sweet flavours are on display each month with pimped up donuts, waffles and burgers usually in the mix, as well as healthy and vegan options.

 Lining the shores of Avoca’s pretty-as-a-picture lake, the Avoca Beachside Markets are a main event on the Coast.
 With somewhat of a cult status as far as markets go, traffic often comes to a standstill in and out of the small beachside suburb when ABM rolls into town from 9am to 2pm on the fourth Sunday of the month.
 More than 120 stalls pop up in Heazlett Park offering all manner of up-cycled, recycled, pre-loved, vintage and bespoke one-of-a-kind treasures.
 A live stage acts as a launch pad for the Coast’s emerging musical talent including The Voice winner Ellie Drennan and grand finalist Nathan Hawes.